BDC Hamburger Icon

 3. Contract creation

 You can use Microsoft Word to create your own contract or contract templates.
-While the program doesn’t have a downloadable template for business contracts, you can find one with a style you like elsewhere, copy and paste it into a new document, and plug in your information.
+The program doesn’t have a downloadable template for business contracts, but you can find one with a style you like elsewhere.
+From there, copy and paste the contents into a new document, and plug in your information.

 TipBottom line

-Whatever route you decide to take with your contracts, it’s important to have them reviewed by an attorney to ensure your interests are protected.
+Whatever route you decide to take with your contracts, it’s important to have them reviewed by a business lawyer to ensure your interests are protected.
 You can hire an individual attorney or use a service like LegalZoom.

 4. Team collaboration